 This repeats itself until the issue is verified as fixed.

-Issues should not be closed until the QA engineer has verified a fix or updated the QA checklist.
+Issues should not be closed until the QA engineer has verified a fix or updated the Project Documentation.
 In rare circumstances, if/when a QA engineer is not available, these may be done by a developer or project manager.